 Starting daily meditation was part of my 2018 resolutions.
 I was already doing the occasional meditation session at the end of my yoga sessions in shavasana (corpse pose).
-Those sessions were easier to do, because I am more connected to my body after a yoga session, I just turned, and twisted and reinforced, so my mind is more focused on the release of my muscles, the blood flowing and the overall wellbeing that you feel after.
+Those sessions were easier to do, because I am more connected to my body after a yoga session.
+After an hour of turning, twisting and strengthening, my mind is more focused on the release of my muscles, the blood flowing and the overall wellbeing that you feel after a yoga session.

 My naive mind thought that daily meditation would be no different, boy was I wrong!

 Turbulent minds and over-thinkers

 To put things into context, I have a very turbulent mind.
 I realised it even more after my daily meditation challenge.
 I read somewhere and don’t quote me on this, that women’s brains in general are more active than men’s.
 Hence our capacity of multitasking.
 And since we are working together now, I am a little bit jealous of my husband, he takes on one task at a time and focus on it until it’s done and do nothing else than that.
 Ok, the nature of our jobs are different, and blogging is definitely a multitasking world: you need to think about SEO, social media strategy, write, promote, engage, create, edit, pitch, continuously learn new skills… and so on.
 But I must admit that I’ve always find it hard to focus on one task.

 I typically have the “browser with too many tabs open” syndrom, and please tell me that I’m not the only one.

 Even in my time off… (though I don’t know what that is since I work for myself) my mind is never at ease.
 I typically have the “browser with too many tabs open” syndrom, and please tell me that I’m not the only one.
 Not necessarily negative or stressful thoughts, but too many layers of thoughts nonetheless.
 During meditation, I noticed that those thoughts work in a layering pattern, and some were louder than the others: